 What can therapy do

-A therapist can help the man with erectile dysfunction pinpoint the cause of the ED and then set up a therapy routine to treat it.
+An ED specialist, like the ones from Male Excel, can help the man with erectile dysfunction pinpoint the cause of the ED and then set up a therapy routine to treat it.

 In the case of a couple whose relationship has been damaged because of it, a sex therapist can help bring them back to the same page.

 Even if the cause of the ED was physical and is being treated with Viagra, a sex therapist may be needed to help heal the wounds.
 It isn’t simply a case that when the ED is over and sex can resume normally, that things go back where they were as if nothing happened.